 Wondering where to hike in Texas?
-Or where to hike by me?
+Or where to hike near you?
 Welcome to the Ultimate Texas Hiking Guide!

-Here you’ll find a ongoing list of places you can hike all around Texas broken down by main parks and major cities.
+Here you’ll find an ongoing list of places you can hike all around Texas broken down by main parks and major cities.
 This will hopefully encourage everyone to get out there and hit the trails!
-The Texas Hiking Guide has every thing from the major state parks to popular regional parks.
+The Texas Hiking Guide has everything from the major state parks to popular regional parks.

 Be advised that the trail systems listed below are mixed-use trails, so there may be some that favor mountain biking over hiking.